Ferranti Pegasus: Applications

 The initial version of Pegasus, Pegasus 1 was intended for scientific and engineering applications.
 Its input was via 5-hole paper tape with output on tape.
 The variant for business data processing was called Pegasus 2 and could be equipped with punched cards, magnetic tape and line printer.

-In 1956 the first Pegasus was used to calculate the stresses and strains in the tail plane of the Saunders-Roe SR.53; the results were used to check the manufacturers figures; the programmer was Anne Robson.
+In 1956 the first Pegasus was used to calculate the stresses and strains in the tail plane of the Saunders-Roe SR.53; the results were used to check the manufacturer's figures; the programmer was Anne Robson.
 Because of the importance of a computer, it was housed in the drawing room, complete with an Adam's ceiling, of Ferranti's London office in Portland Place.

-A Pegasus 1 was installed at Cyber House, Sheffield by Stafford Beer for the use of United Steel.
+A Pegasus 1 was installed at Cybor House, Sheffield by Stafford Beer for the use of United Steel.
 It was the first computer installed for management cybernetics.

 The Pegasus at Southampton University was used for analysis of ground resonance data for the Saro P.531 helicopter, which eventually entered production as the Westland Scout and Westland Wasp.